 Membership includes access to the website's Members Only area, membership in the IAMPETH Yahoo Discussion Group, early invitation to attend our Annual Convention, and the quarterly Penman's Journal.
 This remarkable publication is the oldest pen art publication in the world.
 Articles covering such diverse topics as bird flourishing, text lettering, Engrosser's script (Copperplate) instruction, penmanship history and much more have appeared in the IAMPETH Penman's Journal.

-The current President is Alesia Zorn.
-On behalf of Alesia and the entire Executive Board we invite you to join us at our 2016 Convention.
+The current President is Bryan Platt.
+On behalf of Bryan and the entire Executive Board we invite you to join us at our 2017 Convention.
 All are welcome to join IAMPETH and attend, from novice to expert.

 Founding Members: Eileen Richardson, Fred Richardson, J.J.
 Bailey, H.J.
 Walter, Charles Begin, Rene Guillard, Enrique Benguria